 Do I have to carry the weight?

 Carrying the 10kg is part of the challenge, to give you an idea of what walking long distances is like for an expectant mum.
 However, if you and your walkers would prefer to go without, or to carry the weight between you, then feel free - it's your walk!

 What will my donations be spent on?

-If you fundraise before 30 April, your donations will be doubled by the UK government, making each £1 worth £2.
-The match funding from the government will be spent right away, creating brand new pregnancy support groups in rural Kenya.
-Public donations will be spent on this project and on taking Child.org’s Team Mum work forward, designing, funding and delivering more solutions like this for mums in Kenya and Sierra Leone.
+Team Mum fundraising is spent on projects like our pregnant women's groups, baby box project and on taking Child.org’s Team Mum work forward, designing, funding and delivering more solutions like this for mums in countries including Kenya and Sierra Leone.
 Read more about Team Mum here.

 Can I use a JustGiving page / Facebook fundraiser / other fundraising platform instead of a Child.org fundraising page?